asclepias/asclepias-broker/docs/index.rst

 User's Guide
 ------------

-This part of the documentation will show you how to get started in using Asclepias Broker.
+This part of the documentation will show you how to get started using the Asclepias Broker.

 .. toctree::